phimachine/mayoehr/death/README.md

 ## Data pre processing with R

+Note: all codes have been converted to ICD9 standard, mainly in order to reduce the dimensions.
+We have two conversion files, one for diagnosis and one for procedures.
+Diagnosis: 2018_I10gem.txt, from https://www.cms.gov/Medicare/Coding/ICD10/2018-ICD-10-CM-and-GEMs.html
+Procedures: gem_pcsi9.txt, from https://www.cms.gov/Medicare/Coding/ICD10/Downloads/ProcedureGEMs-2014.zip

 ### Dataset selection
 First thing is to identify what columns I will need.
 Not all are relevant.
 It's good to select only those that are relevant, so we can reduce model complexity and chance of overfitting, and for efficient computing.